TheMonk2121/ai-dev-tasks/README.md

 ---

 **This isn't just another development tool.
 It's a complete reimagining of how AI can augment human development by remembering, learning, and building on your team's collective intelligence.**

+## 🙏 Credits

+- Stanford NLP for DSPy
+- PostgreSQL + PGVector for the memory backbone
+- Cursor AI for IDE integration